RenderKit/ospray/modules/mpi/README.md

 The MPI module can also be built together with OSPRay using the [superbuild](https://github.com/ospray/ospray#cmake-superbuild) by setting `BUILD_OSPRAY_MODULE_MPI=ON`.
-After building OSPRay, you can build this module by pointing it to your OSPRay, OpenVKL and ospcommon install directories.
+After building OSPRay, you can build this module by pointing it to your OSPRay, OpenVKL and rkcommon install directories.
 Applications using the MPI module can then be run by ensuring the module is in your library path and loading the module via `ospLoadModule` or using the command line options below.
 When building the module with